Give Something Back

 - ww.ain.org.np lists registered International NGOs that are currently active in the country.

-On a final note, this website and the promotion of the GHT by trekkers is all entirely voluntary.
+On a final note, this website and the promotion of the MyGHTi Project and GHT treks is entirely voluntary.
 The sale of maps and books goes to pay for hosting, plugins and internet services (email, etc) and the cost of production by Himalayan Map House in Kathmandu.
-If you would like to donate, help, research trekking areas, or anything else that you think will help promote the GHT, please contact us!
+If you would like to donate, help, research trekking areas, or anything else that you think will help promote the GHT, please Get in Touch.

 Who to Help?